-Each year, you will be required to pay taxes on ordinary income from the MITTS Securities over their term based upon an estimated yield for the MITTS Securities, even though you will not receive any payments from us until maturity.
-We have determined this estimated yield, in accordance with regulations issued by the U.S. Treasury Department, solely in order for you to calculate the amount of taxes that you will owe each year as a result of owning a MITTS Security.
-This estimated yield is neither a prediction nor a guarantee of what the actual Supplemental Redemption Amount will be, or that the actual Supplemental Redemption Amount will even exceed zero.
-We have determined that this estimated yield will equal

-% per annum, compounded semiannually.
+Each year, you will be required to pay taxes on ordinary income from the Notes over their term based upon an estimated yield for the Notes, even though you will not receive any payments from us until maturity.
+We have determined this estimated yield, in accordance with regulations issued by the U.S. Treasury Department, solely in order for you to calculate the amount of taxes that you will owe each year as a result of owning a Note.
+This estimated yield is neither a prediction nor a guarantee of what the actual Supplemental Redemption Amount will even exceed zero.
+We have determined that this estimated yield will equal % per annum, compounded semiannually.

-Based upon this estimated yield, if you pay your taxes on a calendar year basis and if you buy a MITTS Security for \$10 and hold the MITTS Security until maturity, you will be required to pay taxes on the following amounts of ordinary income from the MITTS Security each year: \$\in 2004\$, \$\in 2005\$, \$\in 2006\$, \$\in 2007\$, \$\in 2008\$, \$\in 2009\$, \$\in 2010\$ and \$\in 2011\$.
-However, in 2011, the amount of ordinary income that you will be required to pay taxes on from owning each MITTS Security may be greater or less than \$\int\$, depending upon the Supplemental Redemption Amount, if any, you receive.
-Also, if the Supplemental Redemption Amount is less than \$\int\$, you may have a loss which you could deduct against other income you may have in 2011, but under current tax regulations, you would neither be required nor allowed to amend your tax returns for prior years.
-For further information, see "United"

-States Federal Income Taxation" in this pricing supplement.
+Based upon this estimated yield, if you pay your taxes on a calendar year basis and if you buy a Note for \$1,000 and hold the Note until maturity, you will be required to pay taxes on the following amounts of ordinary income from the Note each year: \$\in 2004, \$\in 2005, \$\in 2006, \$\in 2007,\$

+\$ in 2008, \$ in 2009, \$ in 2010 and \$ in 2011.
+However, in 2011, the amount of ordinary income that you will be required to pay taxes on from owning each Note may be greater or less than \$, depending upon the Supplemental Redemption Amount, if any, you receive.
+Also, if the Supplemental Redemption Amount is less than \$, you may have a loss which you could deduct against other income you may have in 2011, but under current tax regulations, you would neither be required nor allowed to amend your tax returns for prior years.
+For further information, see "United States Federal Income Taxation" in this pricing supplement.